 Wondering if homeschool unit studies would be a good fit for your family?

 Learn all about using unit studies (including benefits, tips, and how to plan) and why this approach might just be the perfect fit for your homeschooling adventures.

 When my boys and I began our homeschool adventures, I hesitated to use unit studies.
-I didn’t know much about this approach and couldn’t visualize how it could work to teach everything that needed to be covered, especially with different ages and stages.
+I didn’t know much about the unit study approach and couldn’t visualize how it could work to teach everything that needed to be covered, especially with different ages and stages.

-After I loosened up and became more flexible in my homeschool mindset, we gave a homeschool unit study a try.
+After I loosened up as a homeschool mom and became more flexible in my homeschool mindset, we gave a homeschool unit study a try.
 I realized that my boys love diving deep into a topic that interests them and that each topic has hundreds of different sub-topics to study.
 I could see why many homeschoolers love this creative approach!

 Unit studies are like diving down the ultimate rabbit hole and seeing what you learn.

-If you’re interested in trying different types of homeschooling and want to try unit studies, here are some basics, tips, benefits, resources, and examples on how to plan and get started.
+If you’re interested in trying different types of homeschooling and want to try unit study resources, here are some basics, tips, benefits, resources, and examples on how to plan and get started.

 What Are Homeschool Unit Studies?

 A homeschool unit study is when you create or buy a planned study that focuses all of the subjects around one topic.

 **Your unit study does NOT have to include every subject.
 For example, I may include some fun math activities but stick with our math curriculum for each boy since they’re at different levels.

-You can investigate topics at a deeper level.
+You can investigate unit study ideas and topics at a deeper level.
 And even take time to go deeper with each subject.

 If you investigate a time period, for example, you’d look at the significant scientific inventions or what they learned at that time.